Albert Chmielowski: Death

-He died at noon on 25 December 1916 - on Christmas - due to stomach cancer in the shelter that he had established.
-He had received the Anointing of the Sick on the 23 December when his condition began to deteriorate.
+He died at noon on 25 December 1916 due to stomach cancer in the shelter that he had established.
+He had received the Anointing of the Sick on 23 December when his condition began to deteriorate.
 He was buried in the Rakowicki Cemetery.
 His remains were exhumed on 15 September 1932 and placed in a metal coffin.
 They were exhumed once again on 31 May 1949 and placed in a Discalced Carmelite church.

 Legacy

 On 10 November 1938 he received a posthumous award in the form of the Order of Polonia Restituta.